The Five Hundred Year Archive

 The Five Hundred Year Archive has received the support of an independent South African government agency, the National Research Foundation (NRF), through its African Origins Platform, and is further supported by the Andrew W. Mellon Foundation.
 In addition, the project has infrastructural and developmental support from the host institution, the University of Cape Town.

-In 2016, the core FHYA project team has had input from a number of people including: Prof. Carolyn Hamilton; Dr Grant McNulty; Dr Mbongiseni Buthelezi; Dr June Bam-Hutchison; Prof. John Wright; George Mahashe; Prof. Simon Hall; Dr Anette Hoffmann; Nessa Leibhammer; Jo-Anne Duggan and Prof Chris Saunders.
+In 2016, the core FHYA project team has had input from a number of people including: Prof. Carolyn Hamilton; Dr Grant McNulty; Dr Mbongiseni Buthelezi; Dr June Bam-Hutchison; Prof. John Wright; George Mahashe; Prof. Simon Hall; Dr Anette Hoffmann; Nessa Leibhammer; Jo-Anne Duggan, Debra Pryor, Chloe Ruschovich and Prof. Chris Saunders.
 Post graduate and undergraduate UCT students (Faranaaz Vraagom, Katie Garrum and Christian Mpazayabo) serve as administrative and research assistants.

 1Open-source denotes software for which the original source code is made freely available and may be redistributed and modified.
 It is very often developed in a public, collaborative manner.